How to Cruise With Teens Without the Eye-Rolling and Drama

 To combat this we usually fly to a departure city 1 or 2 nights before which gives us time to chill and explore pre cruise.
 Often this option does not cost any more than booking flights as part of a package and your get to extend your trip by a day or 2.

-Sign Up For The Teen Club On The First Day
+Sign Up For The Teen Club on the First Day

 One of my top tips for cruising with teens is to check out your cruise planner and sign up to the teen club meet and greet on the first day.
 Teens are a funny breed, you have to get them in there mixing with their fellow teens on day 1 of your cruise.
 Otherwise there is a risk of them not feeling part of the gang and staying away.